qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/hybrid-cloud-cluster-creation.md

 * You can offload TLS at the ingress or loadbalancer level.
 * You can configure TLS directly in the Qdrant database.

+If you want to offload TLS at the ingress or loadbancer level, please refer to their respective documentation.

 If you want to configure TLS directly in the Qdrant database, you can reference a secret containing the TLS certificate and key in the "Configuration" section of the Qdrant Cluster detail page.

 To create such a secret, you can use `kubectl`: